eireninja/webhook-api-worker/memory-bank/productContext.md

 ### Security

 - API credentials should be securely stored and never exposed
-- All requests should be properly authenticated
+- All requests should be properly authenticated and validated against IP whitelist
 - Input validation should protect against malicious payloads
+- Security architecture should provide multiple layers of protection

 ### Flexibility